jsbots/AutoFish/README.md

 Anyone who can see you for more than 15m on one spot might suspect something and report you, or might not.
 It all depends on many external factors: who, where and why.
 In my opinion, the biggest problem with people being banned is because they don't know how to cheat, not because of the software.
 So again, if you decided to step on this path: think and use common sense, no software will do this for you.

-Read [this](https://www.ownedcore.com/forums/wow-classic/wow-classic-guides/933772-what-you-need-know-if-you-want-use-fishing-bot.html#post4281886) and use **Miss on purpose** and **Log in/Log out** options as described in that guide.
+:bangbang: Read [this](https://www.ownedcore.com/forums/wow-classic/wow-classic-guides/933772-what-you-need-know-if-you-want-use-fishing-bot.html#post4281886) and use **Miss on purpose** and **Log in/Log out** options as described in that guide.
+Change **Sleep after hook** option to 1000 - 3000 to randomize number of casts per session.
+All this will decrease the efficiency but might save your account.
+It's up to you what's more important.

 ## Guide :blue_book: